laye-diop/mini-framework/Documentation.markdown

 # Event Handling
     To add an event on an html element, use the method addEvent.
-    The first argument is the element id , the second is the event and the last is the callback function.
+    The first argument is the element id or className or tagName , the second is the event and the last is the callback function.
 ```javascript
 EX: